mmcculley/GeminiTemplate/README.md

-# Gemini Agentic Prompt Template
+# Prompt Factory: A Framework for Agentic Prompt Engineering

-This repository provides a structured template for creating, managing, and verifying complex agentic prompts for Gemini.
-Using a modular approach, it helps in building maintainable, reusable, and effective prompts that can be automatically verified against a "golden record".
+This repository provides a structured framework for rapidly designing, testing, and generating complex prompts for multiple AI agents (Gemini, ChatGPT, etc.) and for various stages of a project's lifecycle.
+It is a **Prompt IDE** designed to accelerate your ideation-to-development workflow.

-## The Core Idea: Build and Verify
+## The Core Idea: The Prompt Factory

-This template separates the prompt creation process into two key stages:

-1. **Modular Components:** The prompt is broken down into smaller, reusable markdown files located in `components/` and `examples/`.
-This allows for easy management and modification of the agent's persona, rules, and workflow.
-2. **Assembly and Verification:** The `assemble_prompt.py` script reads a `config.json` file, assembles the components into a single, final prompt, and crucially, can **verify** it against a reference version stored in `reference_prompts/`.

-This workflow ensures that any changes to the prompt components can be tested to ensure they produce the expected final `GEMINI.md` file, making the system robust and reliable.
+This framework treats prompt engineering like a manufacturing process.
+You create a library of reusable **components**, define different **recipes** for combining them, and use a **factory script** to assemble the final prompts.

+1. **Components (`components/`):** A library of reusable, modular prompt snippets.
+These can be generic (like a persona) or specific to an AI target (like Gemini's tool definitions vs. ChatGPT's plugin descriptions).
+2. **Projects (`projects/`):** Each subdirectory represents one of your app ideas (e.g., `partyvenue_planner`).
+Inside, you can store project-specific components and, most importantly, multiple "recipes."
+3. **Recipes (`config_[recipe_name].json`):** These are the heart of the system.
+A recipe is a JSON file that defines which components to assemble for a specific task.
+For a single project, you can have multiple recipes: `config_scaffold.json`, `config_add_feature.json`, `config_for_chatgpt.json`, etc.
+4. **The Factory (`assemble_prompt.py`):** This is the core script that reads a recipe, assembles the components, and generates the final prompt.
+5. **The Automation (`prepare_agent.bat`/`.sh`):** These master scripts automate the entire two-phase process of generating a project blueprint (`AGENTIC_HANDOFF.md`) and the agent's final instructions (`GEMINI.md`) with a single command.

 ## 🚀 The Workflow

-1. **Define Components:** Create or modify the markdown files in `components/` (for shared, core instructions) and within specific `examples/` directories (for task-specific instructions).
+1. **Define Components:** Create or modify the markdown files in `components/` and within specific `projects/` directories.
-2. **Configure:** Create a `config.json` inside a new `examples/` subdirectory.
-In this file, list the component files in the desired order.
-3. **Create a Reference Prompt:** Manually assemble your desired final prompt and save it in the `reference_prompts/` directory with the name `[example_name]_GEMINI.md`.
-This is your "golden record".
-4. **Assemble & Verify:** Use the `assemble_prompt.py` script to build the prompt from your config and verify that it matches your reference file.
+2. **Create a Recipe:** For a project in the `projects/` directory, create a `config_[recipe_name].json` file.
+List the components you want to assemble for that specific task.
-5. **Deploy:** Once verified, you can use the same script to output the final prompt as `GEMINI.md` in your project's root.
+3. **Prepare the Agent:** Run the master script to generate the `AGENTIC_HANDOFF.md` and the final `GEMINI.md` for your chosen project and recipe.
+4. **Execute:** Use the generated `GEMINI.md` file to run your target AI agent.

 ## 📂 Directory Structure